alex-sherman/alex-sherman.github.io/_posts/2015-9-11-computer-graphics-2.md

 ---
 layout: default
 title: Simple Computer Graphics Part 2 (Vectors)
-subtitle: Understanding points and distances in space
+subtitle: Points and distances in space
 ---

 Vectors are going to do a lot for us, we can describe points with them, distances between points and some other stuff we'll get to later.